Jewelry Appraisal Guide: Understand & Find Jewelry Appraisers

 Consulting with certified valuers is the most reliable and accurate way of obtaining an appraisal.
 Valuers should hold gemmological and diamond grading qualifications from a recognized body such as the Gemmological Association of Great Britain, The Gemological Institute of America or the National Association of Goldsmiths.

-To start your search, visit either the The National Association of Jewellers: Institute of Registered Valuers, which is the UK’s leading association of jewelry valuers, Or, for the United States, the Gemological Institute of America’s library of Appraiser Associations offers reliable resources for collectors.
+To start your search, visit either The National Association of Jewellers: Institute of Registered Valuers, which is the UK’s leading association of jewelry valuers.
+Or, for the United States, the Gemological Institute of America’s library of Appraiser Associations offers reliable resources for collectors.

 Jewelry Appraisal Cost